The open dihypergraph dichotomy for generalized Baire spaces and its applications: Outlook

 We expect the open dihypergraph dichotomy to have further {\bf applications}.
-In current work, we have shown that $\ODD\omega\omega(X)$ is equivalent to the \emph{closed-sets covering property} $\mathsf{CCP}(X)$ introduced by Louveau \cite[Th\'eor\`eme 2.2]{louveau1980} and further studied by Petruska \cite[Theorem 1]{petruska1992borel}, Solecki \cite[Theorem 1]{solecki1994covering}, Di Prisco and Todor\v{c}evi\'c \cite[Section~3]{di1998perfect}.
+In current work, we have shown that $\ODD\omega\omega(X)$ is equivalent to the \emph{closed-sets covering property} $\mathsf{CCP}(X)$ introduced by Louveau \cite{louveau1980}*{Th\'eor\`eme 2.2} and further studied by Petruska \cite{petruska1992borel}*{Theorem 1}, Solecki \cite{solecki1994covering}*{Theorem 1}, Di Prisco and Todor\v{c}evi\'c \cite{di1998perfect}*{Section~3}.
 We have also obtained a variant of this result in the uncountable case.
-It is likely that some further applications of $\mathsf{CCP}(X)$ in \cite[Section~3]{di1998perfect} lift to the uncountable setting.
-Moreover, we expect that the level-two results of Lecomte-Zeleny \cite{lecomte2014baire}, and more generally, the higher dimensional version of the Kechris-Louveau-Woodin dichotomy in \cite{CarroyMillerSoukup}*{Section 4}, can be extended to the uncountable setting.
-Carroy and Miller showed in unpublished work that their basis results for the classes of non-Baire class $1$ functions and functions that are not $\sigma$-continuous with closed pieces \cite{CarroyMiller2020} follow from the Kechris-Louveau-Woodin dichotomy.
+It is likely that some further applications of $\mathsf{CCP}(X)$ in \cite{di1998perfect}*{Section~3} lift to the uncountable setting.
+Moreover, we expect that the level-two results of Lecomte-Zeleny \cite{lecomte2014baire}, and more generally, the higher dimensional version of the Kechris--Louveau--Woodin dichotomy in \cite{CarroyMillerSoukup}*{Section 4}, can be extended to the uncountable setting.
+Carroy and Miller showed in unpublished work that their basis results for the classes of non-Baire class $1$ functions and functions that are not $\sigma$-continuous with closed pieces \cite{CarroyMiller2020} follow from the Kechris--Louveau--Woodin dichotomy.
 Does this hold in the uncountable setting?

 Since the Baire property for subsets of ${}^\omega\omega$ follows from instances of $\ODD\omega\omega(X)$, we ask whether a similar result holds for Lebesgue measurability.
 Note that there is no analogous proof, since the ideal of Lebesgue null sets is not generated by closed sets and it thus cannot be generated by the independent sets with respect to a box-open dihypergraph on the Baire space.